simokay/compendium/spells/Speak with Ravens.md

 **Components:** V, S
 **Duration:** 10 minutes

 You gain the ability to comprehend and verbally communicate with ravens for the duration.
 As highly intelligent they may give you information about nearby locations and monsters, including whatever they can perceive or have perceived within the past day.
-You might be able to persuade a bird to perform a small favor for you, at the DM’s discretion.
+You might be able to persuade a bird to perform a small favour for you, at the DM’s discretion.